dreeves/etherpad/README.md

 and either agree by labeling it ZAP or NIX or whatnot or else reopen it with a comment.)

+Other candidate labels:

+* CSS/style/polish, which could count as BUG or UVI
+* User confusion, which could count as a BUG if severe enough
+* Things needing triage, which could be indicated by lack of labels

+## The three parts of a proper bug report

+1. Steps to reproduce
+2. What you expected to see
+3. What you saw instead

-## Links from the EtherpadLite project we forked this from:
+## Links from the EtherpadLite project we forked this from

 * [HTTP API](https://github.com/ether/etherpad-lite/wiki/HTTP-API)
 * [Client libraries for API](https://github.com/ether/etherpad-lite/wiki/HTTP-API-client-libraries)